Course Reserve Request

 Course Reserves Procedures in Effect for COVID-19

-With this in mind, the Libraries encourage instructors to minimize - and ideally, eliminate - course assignments that require multiple students to use the same physical materials.
-In many cases the Libraries can acquire an electronic alternative (eBook, streaming video, etc.) but in some cases alternatives may be unavailable or prohibitively expensive.
+In fall 2020, the Libraries will quarantine most library materials for four days between each use.
+Therefore, we encourage instructors to use online reserves wherever possible.
+You should also minimize – and ideally, eliminate – all assignments that will require multiple students to use the same physical materials such as reference books or special collections materials.
+Our Teaching Online page includes guidance on uploading articles and book chapters to Canvas and requesting streaming videos.
+The Libraries can often purchase eBooks.
 LaBudde Special Collections and the Marr Sound Archives may be able to digitize their unique materials.
-Acquiring electronic alternatives and digitizing materials will take time.
-As instructors plan fall courses, we encourage you to work with the Libraries on alternative sources and options, using these contacts:
+Acquiring electronic alternatives and digitizing materials will take time, and in some cases electronic options will be unavailable or prohibitively expensive.
+As instructors plan fall courses, we encourage you to work with the Libraries on alternative sources and options.
+See guidance on teaching online, or use these contacts: